 Cryptocurrencies generally have the opposite effect, creating a financial market that's much more difficult for the SEC and other agencies to regulate.
-Even if you're a Libertarian and a fully deregulated "buyer beware" financial market fits your politics, cryptocurrency still has problems for many usages since it doesn't fit the politics of other countries like China, where crypto is banned.
-Nine countries have now fully outlawed crypto, which accounts for more than 25% of worldwide internet users combined.
-This means that web3 and NFTs are mostly off the table in those locations, or at least severely limited and unpredictable.
-Additionally, at least 42 other countries have enacted crippling regulations on cryptocurrencies.
+Even if you're a libertarian and a fully deregulated "buyer beware" financial market fits your politics, cryptocurrency still has problems for many usages since it doesn't fit the politics of other countries like China, where crypto is banned.
+Nine countries have now fully outlawed crypto, which accounts for more than 25 percent of worldwide internet users combined.
+This means that Web3 and NFTs are mostly off the table in those locations, or at least severely limited and unpredictable.
+Additionally, at least forty two other countries have enacted crippling regulations on cryptocurrencies.

-Recent regulations on NFTs in China prohibit storing NFTs on a public blockchain, exchanging NFTs for cryptocurrency, or selling NFTs for profit, which is not compatible with the concept of a professional global art ownership registry if strictly enforced.
-It seems unlikely that China will loosen up the NFT market, considering that they've strictly banned cryptocurrencies, and any lightening of NFT regulations would allow collections of NFTs to be used as makeshift cryptocurrencies since they are almost functionally identical from the perspective of speculators.
+Recent regulations on NFTs in China prohibit storing NFTs on a public blockchain, exchanging NFTs for cryptocurrency, or selling NFTs for profit, which are not compatible with the concept of a professional global art ownership registry if strictly enforced.
+It seems unlikely that The Chinese Government will loosen up the NFT market, considering that they've strictly banned cryptocurrencies, and any lightening of NFT regulations would allow collections of NFTs to be used as makeshift cryptocurrencies since they are almost functionally identical from the perspective of speculators.
 Some smaller companies in the Chinese NFT art industry were using Ethereum before the crypto ban, and some in the Chinese crypto industry are hopeful that regulations will be lifted.
 However analysts are skeptical that regulators will allow this to continue.
-Doing without China and other countries in the crypto space may be acceptable in the context of hyper-competitive business, but it's at odds with some of the idealistic notions being marketed around NFTs, web3, and DAOs.
-A professional universal art registry that can't reliably include artists or collectors in China, Egypt, Iran, and other countries is a problem.
+Doing without China and other countries in the crypto space may be acceptable in the context of hyper-competitive business, but it's at odds with some of the idealistic notions being marketed around NFTs, Web3, and DAOs.
+A professional universal art registry whose core technology creates a barrier to inclusion of artists in China, Egypt, Iran, and other countries is a problem.

-This new unregulated market of cryptocurrencies makes possible things like frictionless worldwide transfers (except China, etc.), 1-minute loans, and anonymous creation of businesses, with the trade-off of high average energy usage per transaction and a market with more fraud, pump-and-dump schemes, and evasion of gambling laws.
+This new unregulated market of cryptocurrencies makes possible things like frictionless worldwide transfers (except China, etc.), one-minute loans, and anonymous creation of businesses, with the trade-off of high energy usage on average per transaction and a market with more fraud, pump-and-dump schemes, and evasion of gambling laws.
 But is crypto trading really gambling and some kind of Ponzi-like scheme or fraud?
 Can it be both?
 Cryptocurrency as a whole functions similarly to a Ponzi or pump-and-dump scheme where recruiting more people into the system and building hype makes it seem like everyone's making money while creating minimal value.
-Although a system like this is unprecedented and nobody really knows what will happen, the people investing are making the risky bet that something closely resembling a Ponzi scheme will have a different outcome.
+Although a system like this is unprecedented in some ways and nobody really knows what will happen, the people investing are making the risky bet that something closely resembling a Ponzi scheme will have a different outcome.